gcv/julia-snail/README.md

 Just as with local Julia sessions, Snail can be configured using a remote `.dir-locals.el` file or another method for setting variables.
 In particular, `julia-snail-executable` may need to be changed.

 The SSH tunnel will, by default, open from `julia-snail-port` on the remote host to the same port on localhost.
-The remote host's port can be changed by setting `julia-snail-remote-port`.
+The remote host’s port can be changed by setting `julia-snail-remote-port`.

-NB: To use `.dir-locals.el` over Tramp, you must set `enable-remote-dir-locals` to `t`!
+**NB:** To use `.dir-locals.el` over Tramp, you must set `enable-remote-dir-locals` to `t`!

+#### `julia-snail-executable` and the remote shell path

+**NB:** It is simpler to set `julia-snail-executable` in your project to the Julia binary’s absolute path than to wrangle your shell path.
+This section gives a bit of assistance if you disregard this advice.

+A subtle problem may occur if `julia-snail-executable` is set to a value you expect to find on the remote host’s shell path.
+When Snail connects to the remote host using SSH, it will launch Julia in a _non-interactive_, _non-login_ shell.
+This means that, depending on (1) your remote shell, (2) how you set your path, and (3) which shell startup files you rely on, the path may not be what you have in your ordinary remote shell sessions.

+- Zsh: `.zshenv` is always executed; `.zshrc` is only executed by interactive shells. _Make sure you set your path in `.zshenv`._
+- Bash: `.bashrc` is only executed by non-interactive shells; `.bash_profile` is only executed by interactive shells.
+To run your setup regardless of shell type, put everything in `.bashrc` and source `.bashrc` from `.bash_profile.`

 ### Extra Julia command-line arguments